vorsanigo/Twitter_topics/README.md

 The aim of this project is to find popular topics over time in a dataset of tweets.
 A topic is composed by a set of terms that appear together in a tweet.
 Here, in particular, the considered case is the COVID19 dataset.

+## Structure

+### Folders

+- `doc` contains the report about the project with the explanation of the solution and the experimental part
+- `src` contains the source code of the project
+- `data` contains the datasets
+- `bin` contains the files to execute the program

+### Datasets

+Two datasets have been considered (the second one to support the evaluation of the solution):
+1) COVID19 dataset containing tweets between 24-07-2020 and 30-08-2020 about covid
+2) Australian election 2019 dataset containing tweets between 10-05-2020 and 20-05-2020

+After the cleaning we obtain datasets where tweets are grouped by date.

+### Solution method

+2 methods (each with 2 variants) have been evaluated (the first ones as baseline, the last ones as solution):
+1) Baseline:
+   - Naive with top-k approach
+   - Naive with frequency
+2) Apriori approach:
+   - Efficient apriori
+   - Efficient apriori with association rules

 ## Execution

 ### 1) Prerequisites